AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ```

 ## DESCRIPTION
-Adds a disk definition the the current lab.
+Adds a disk definition to the current lab.
-Disk definitions can be used by lab machines
+Disk definitions can be used by lab machines.

 ## EXAMPLES